-No matter what process Google uses to reinstate your listing, it should be a priority to follow their instructions and process.
-You’ll also need to be wait.
+No matter what process Google uses to reinstate your GMB, it should be a priority to follow their instructions and process.
+You’ll also need to wait.
 With Google customer service is bad.
 Trying to rush the process can raise red flags and may lead to your business being permanently suspended or blacklisted.

 You don’t want that.

 I have seen two companies revenue drop in half from being blacklisted.
 One went belly up.
 The other had to reorganize everything and start over.

 You will get an email from Google that looks something like this when they reinstate you Google listing.